parimalp/awslabs_2018_2/GUI_Flow_lab.md

 ## Steps
 ### Create an SDAccel Project
-1. Execute the following commands in a terminal window to source the required Xilinx tools:
+1. Execute the following commands, if it is not already done, in a terminal window to source the required Xilinx tools:
    ```
       cd ~/aws-fpga
       source sdaccel_setup.sh